02 - A Minimal Rust Kernel

 }

-Note that we changed the OS in the llvm-target
+Note that we changed the OS in the llvm-target and the os field to none,

 because we will run on bare metal.